jrsaravanan/microfrontend-example/README.md

 [![alt](container.png)]

-Micro-Frontend Examaple , has three applications:
+Micro-Frontend Example , has following applications:

-container-app : Sample Composition Application , compose microfront applications and integrate application.
+**container-app** : Sample Composition Application , compose micro frontend  applications and integrate application.
 Provides  Layouts, commons and navigation.
+On clicking sidenav menu it loads the corresponding application

-user-app : User application get user info , on submission it passes the information to details application.
+**user-app** : User application gets  information , on submission it passes the information to the details application .

-details-app: Show user details passed from user-app.
+**details-app** : Show user details passed from user-app.

 [![alt](mff.png)]